odygrd/quill/README.md

 |[Iyengar NanoLog](https://github.com/Iyengar111/NanoLog)       |  196  |  204  |  207  |  208  |  209  |  209  |  1303071  |
 |[spdlog](https://github.com/gabime/spdlog)                     |  525  |  1532  |  1563  |  1570  |  1575  |  1576  |  26036  |

 The benchmarks are done on Linux (Ubuntu/RHEL) with GCC 9.1.
-The following message is logged 100'000 times per thread ```LOG_INFO(logger, "Logging str: {}, int: {}, double: {}", str, i, d)``` all reported latencies are in nanoseconds
+The following message is logged 100'000 times per thread ```LOG_INFO(logger, "Logging str: {}, int: {}, double: {}", str, i, d)``` all reported latencies are in nanoseconds.
+Each thread is pinned on a different cpu.
+Note that running the backend logger thread in the same CPU as the caller threads, slows down the log messaage processing and will cause Quill's queue to fill faster performing a new allocation.
+Therefore, you will see bigger worst timers.

-Logging messages in a loop will make the consumer unable to follow up and the queue will have to re-allocate or block for most logging libraries expect very high throughput ones like PlatformLab Nanolog.
+Logging messages in a loop will make the consumer unable to follow up and the queue will have to re-allocate or block for most logging libraries expect very high throughput loggers like PlatformLab Nanolog.
-Therefore, a different approach was followed, a log message per caller thread is logged between 1 to 3 microseconds.
+Therefore, a different approach was followed that suits more to a real time application - a log message per caller thread is logged between 1 to 3 microseconds.

 I ran each logger benchmark three times and the above latencies are the second best result.

-### All Threads are running on the same CPU
-#### 1 Thread
-#### 4 Threads

 ### Verdict
 PlatformLab NanoLog is a very fast logger with very low latency and high throughput.
 However, this comes at the cost of having to decompress a binary file and the use of a non-type safe printf API where only primitive times can be passed.